 - Transfer the hot cooked rice to a large bowl and add the seasoning mixture.

-To Shape the Rice Balls
+To Shape the Onigiri With a Mold

 - Remove the lid.
 Flip over the mold onto a baking sheet or plate lined with parchment paper.
 Then, push the “button” on the mold‘s bottom to release your onigiri.
-Tip: Always dip your fingers in water before touching the onigiri to prevent the rice from sticking to them.
+Tip: Always dip your fingers in water before touching onigiri to prevent the rice from sticking to them.

 - Repeat with the remaining rice.